Guide

 Why is income protection important when you are self-employed?

-Self-employed income protection insurance gives you peace of mind.
-It means that you will continue to receive regular monthly income due to illness.
-This is important because self-employed people don't receive sick pay.
+Self-employed income protection gives you peace of mind.
+It guarantees regular monthly payments if you become ill and are unable to work.
+This is particularly important since self-employed individuals don't receive sick pay, unlike employees.

 If you have rent, mortgage payments or a family, ESA alone may not cover your costs while you are out of work.